Businesses start to reopen, others still preparing to open doors

 WICHITA, Kan.
-(KSNW)- Now that the stay-at-home order has expired, some businesses in Kansas are reopening, while other owners say they will wait to have more time to prepare.
+(KSNW) – Now that the stay-at-home order has expired, some businesses in Kansas are reopening.
+Other owners say they will wait to have more time to prepare.

-Some open signs in Old Town are still turned off, while some restaurants and shops in Delano are reopening and serving customers inside again.
+In Old Town on Monday, KSN observed several open signs still turned off.
+However, in Delano, businesses are reopening and serving customers inside again.

 Some restaurants in Wichita are not yet open because owners said they were not able to get food trucks and other supplies delivered on time.